unipop-graph/unipop/README.md

 ## Features
 - **Scalable** <br>
-   elastic-gremlin utilizes ES's great scale-out capabilities.
-What that basically means is that your graph can spread out to many nodes, enabling more data while retaining good performance.⋅We also provide a way to choose the ES indices and routing parameters to better optimize for your specific use-case (See IndexProvider).
+   Using ElasticSearch's scale-out capabilities we can spread out our graph to many nodes, enabling more data while retaining good performance.
 - **Indexing** <br>
 We utilise ES's great indexing abilities.
-Either let elastic-gremlin automaticaly create them, or cofigure the mappings for your specific needs.
-You can index all kinds of things: Text (including analyzers), Numbers, Dates, Geo (just use the Geo predicate in a 'has' clause)
+Either let elastic-gremlin automaticaly create them, or cofigure the mappings for your specific needs. <br>
+You can index Text (including analyzers), Numbers, Dates, Geo (just use the Geo predicate in a 'has' clause), etc..
 - **Custom Schema** <br>
-You can customize the way your data is stored, enabling you to optimize it to your most common querying needs.
-Get the most out of ES by using its different Data Models for your specific needs (Nested Objects, Parent-Child Relationship, etc).<br>
+You can customize the way your data is stored, enabling you to optimize it for your most common querying needs.
+Get the most out of ES by using its different [Data Models](https://www.elastic.co/guide/en/elasticsearch/guide/current/modeling-your-data.html) for your specific needs (Nested Objects, Parent-Child Relationship, etc).<br>
-You can also utilize this ability to query existing data in ElasticSearch, mapping it to with vertex-edge relationships.
+You can also utilize this ability to query existing data in ElasticSearch, mapping it with vertex-edge relationships.
 - **Aggregations** (Coming Soon) <br>
 Aggregation traversals (e.g. g.V().count()) can benefit greatly from ES's [Aggregation module](https://www.elastic.co/guide/en/elasticsearch/reference/1.x/search-aggregations.html)